Most doctors and patients alike consider lung cancer to be due to smoking.

 Non-smoking lung cancer has been noted to be different from smoking lung cancer in that mutations for drug targeted treatments tend to be higher as the cell type is usually adenocarcinoma.

 Careful and expert management is required particularly for early stage disease where it tends to present as "ground glass shadowing" in the lungs.
-I have previously presented to a worldwide audience as part of the International Association for the Study of Lung Cancer (IASLC) on the implications for management of adenocarcinoma.
+I have previously presented to a worldwide audience as part of the International Association for the Study of Lung Cancer (IASLC) on the implications for management of adenocarcinoma, and also presented at the American Society of Clinical Oncology Annual meeting.
 We now recognise that adenocarcinoma represents a spectrum of disease ranging from benign to malignant, so it is critically important to determine the sub-type to guide best management.
 As the disease can occur in more than one part of the lung(s) or manifests with time, my opinion is always to preserve as much lung tissue as possible.

 Clinical expertise, tissue confirmation and judicious surgery are the key components to the best outcomes for early stage disease.